-The municipality consist mainly of rural areas wherein the community is unable to communicate efficiently due to lack of network services.
+The municipality consist mainly of rural areas wherein the community is unable to communicate efficiently due to lack of network services such as Vodacom, MTN .Cell C and Telkom.
 Some of the communities are relying on cell-phone as a means of communication.